bluegenes/2022-paper-protein-kmers/manuscript.md

 Long dna k-mers ~~ short protein k-mers

 while shorter dna k-mers might be shared across more sequence, you increase the risk for result in"shared, non-homologous k-mers" (k-mer homoplasy).
-A protein k-mer of length `10` coverse 30 base pairs in nuof nucleotide sequence
+A protein k-mer of length `10` coverse 30 base pairs in of nucleotide sequence
 Long nucleotide k-mers have already been shown to be useful for comparing genomes within the same genus or species.
 For all DNA k-mer sizes, the majority of k-mers are present in only a single species, with only a few k-mers shared across genera.
 Only at a dna k-mer size of 21 are a significant fraction of k-mers present in genomes shared across different families or even phyla.

-### Phylogenetic Reconstruction from k-mer Amino Acid identity
-NO, just leave this out

 ![**K-mer Based Sequence Identity by Lowest Common Taxon** GTDB Evolpaths dataset](images/anchor-mcANI-AAI.boxen.protnucl.png){#fig:evolpathsANIAAI}